Treasures in your change – the 10c!

 Low mintage 10c issues…

-As with all lower denominations, the 10c has always been produced in relatively large numbers.
+As with all lower denomination coins, the 10c has always been produced in relatively large numbers.
 Indeed, the annual average mintage of the 10c is more than 47.5 million.
 Having said that, there are some low mintage dates that are worth keeping an eye out for – even if you might not be able to retire if you find them!

 In 1985, there was a severe drop in demand for coinage, and many denominations had remarkably low mintages – including the 10c.
 A mere two million 10c coins were struck in 1985, and this date catalogues at $15 in Uncirculated quality.
 The 1991 10c (mintage 4.8 million), 2018 10c (3.3 million) and 2019 Clark Obverse 10c (2 million) catalogue at $10, $2 and $5 respectively, which seems to be a very conservative estimate of market value.
 The only circulating 10c commemorative, celebrating the 50th anniversary of the introduction of decimal currency, had a mintage of just 6.2 million, and catalogues at $5 in Unc.

 The lowest mintage issued 10c, with just 1.7 million struck, the 2011 10c catalogues at $45 in Uncirculated condition and is definitely one to look for in change – as is the 1997 10c.
 The 1997 10c is very interesting, because it illustrates the impact that external forces can have on the market value of a coin.
 Yes, the mintage of the 1997 10c was only 5.7 million, but that’s quite a deal higher than those listed above – and yet the 1997 10c currently catalogues at $80 in Unc!
-Why is this so?
+Why is this coin worth so much?

 Well, in 1997, the Royal Australian Mint closed the mintage of the 1997 Mint Set suddenly and unexpectedly.
 At the time, it was the lowest mintage Mint Set issue since 1979, and it quickly became scarce, and soared in value.
 As Mint Sets are a very good way to secure individual decimal dates in Uncirculated condition, the low-mintage of the 1997 Mint Set ensured that finding a 1997 10c in Uncirculated condition was always going to be tough, and the current catalogue value attests to that.
 Keep your eye out for this key date!